Lutrasoft/Fancyform/README.md

 You can transform your own radio button into any image you want to use.
 If an image is clicked the radio button will be checked and the radios `change` event will be triggered.

     $("input:radio").transformRadio({
+		base : "images",   // image or class, if class there will be added a span around the radio button,
-        checked : "img/chk_on.png",   // Checked image to show
-        unchecked : "img/chk_off.png"	// Unchecked image to show
+						   //                 if image there will be placed an image after the input checked : "img/chk_on.png",   // Checked image to show unchecked : "img/chk_off.png"	// Unchecked image to show });
-    });